 Yes, the museum currently process credit cards or debit cards used as credit at this time.
 Credit card payments are not accepted for school group programs.

 Is the Museum handicapped accessible?

 Can we register for programs on the same day?

-There are a number of programs offered at the museum which require pre-registration.
+Most programs offered at the Museum require pre-registration.
 Please refer to the desired program’s information page for additional details.